AI Application Architecture: LLM + Memory + Tools

 An LLM alone is not an application.
 It’s a component.

-This is where most AI projects fail.
+This is where a lot of AI projects go sideways.
 Teams treat the LLM as the solution, not as one piece of a larger system.
-They build prompts, not architectures.
+They build prompts when they really need architecture.

 The Core Architecture: Beyond the LLM